jadogeri/TypeORM-SQLite-Auth-Server/README.md

 ### **1.1 Purpose**

-This document outlines the system architecture, components, and design considerations for Contact Management App.
+This document outlines the system architecture, components, and design considerations for TypeORM SQLite Auth Server.
 The goal is to provide a template for backend developers to handle CRUD operations and authentication flow.

 ### **1.2 Scope**